ruby-uniovi/jukebox-sinatra/README.md

 ## Day 2: Hands-on lab

-Experience how it feels to work as a professional web developer for a few hours while completing the User Stories provided in this [Trello board].
+Experience how it feels to work as a professional web developer for a few hours while completing the User Stories provided in this [Trello board](https://trello.com/b/ziGtcloe/day-2-user-stories).

 ## Hack the jukebox!